Advancing Pediatrics sat down with Paramjit Joshi, MD

 , Director of Psychiatry

-at Children's National, to talk about behavioral medicine and her new role as President of the American Academy of Child and Adolescent Psychiatry (AACAP).
+and Psychology at Children's National, to talk about behavioral medicine and her new role as President of the American Academy of Child and Adolescent Psychiatry (AACAP).

 Q. Why is Children's National Health System focused on mental health as a priority issue?A.